 The Club's playing shirts belong to the Club and must be returned at the end of each season.
 Outfitting teams is a significant cost for the Club.
 Please ensure shirts are only worn when players are REPRESENTING THE CLUB.
 Shirts must not be worn to school.

-Other Miramar Rangers club gear (for adults and kids) can be purchased from the Football Central Miramar Rangers Club Shop.
+Information about other Miramar Rangers club gear (for adults and kids) can be purchased from the will be communicated shortly.

 Thanks for your support with this!

 Capital Football Junior Premier League